-The definition of trade, where applicable, includes acts in furtherance of a trade.
+The definition of trade includes acts in furtherance of a trade or, in Quebec, in furtherance of a distribution.
 In any particular case, it is a question of legal interpretation whether a step taken by an issuer or other party is an act in furtherance of a trade, and therefore a breach of the CTO.
 Issuers should consult their legal counsel whenever there is doubt as to whether a proposed action is an act in furtherance of a trade.
 An issuer must obtain a partial revocation order before carrying out an act in furtherance of a trade.